oliveira-andre-unilu/Extractional_Documentation/docs/Multi tenant system/Setting up the system.md

 You always have the possibility to change any of the Tenants in your system by clicking on the `Update` button that is situated next to the Tenant that is currently selected.

-## Adding all users for each organization
+## Adding all Users for each Organization

 Once all tenants have been defined, you will now be able to define all of the users for each one of the organizations.

 !!! warning "**Some precautions before you start adding users**"
     - Each user shall have a unique e-mail address across all tenants.

-## Defining all permissions for all users as well as other preferences
+## Defining all Permissions for all Users as well as other Preferences

 **This part is still under development**